DENG-MIT/CRNN/README.md

 # CRNN (Chemical Reaction Neural Network)

-CRNN is an interpretable neural network architecture for automonously inference chemical reaction pathways in various chemical systems.
+CRNN is an interpretable neural network architecture for autonomously inference chemical reaction pathways in various chemical systems.
 It is designed based on the following two fundamental physics laws: the Law of Mass Action and Arrhenius Law.
-It is also possible to incoorperate other physics laws to adapt CRNN to a specific domain.
+It is also possible to incorporate other physics laws to adapt CRNN to a specific domain.

 <p align="center">
 <img src="./assets/CRNN_TOC.png" width="500">